floppino/shiny-octo-system/docs/notes.md

 ### Argo CD and GitOps

-Argo CD acts as the software agent that automatically pulls the desired state from the specificed source and continuously reconciles it with the live state of the cluster.
+Argo CD acts as the software agent that automatically pulls the desired state from the specified source and continuously reconciles it with the live state of the cluster.

 ### Argo CD and CD